4.3 Intraoral Imaging for CAD Restorations

 Key Takeaways

-• CAD-related intraoral imaging depends on clean surfaces, dry field control, retraction, accurate capture of margins, contacts, occlusion, and adjacent teeth.
+• CAD intraoral imaging depends on clean, dry, retracted surfaces and accurate capture of margins, contacts, occlusion, and adjacent teeth.

-• The RDA may assist by preparing the scanner, patient, and field as directed, but does not design or approve the final restoration independently.
+• The RDA may prepare the scanner, patient, and field and assist with capture as directed, but does not design or approve the final restoration.

-• Common scan problems include saliva, blood, fogging, missing margin detail, soft-tissue obstruction, and bite registration errors.
+• Common scan defects include saliva, blood, fogging, missed margin detail, soft-tissue obstruction, fast wand movement, and bite-registration errors.

-• A useful digital record is tied to the correct patient, tooth, arch, and restoration plan.
+• A usable digital record is tied to the correct patient, tooth, arch, and restoration plan.

 Intraoral imaging records for CAD restorations

-Computer-aided design workflows depend on accurate digital information.
-An intraoral scanner or camera does not magically fix a poorly prepared field.
-If saliva covers the margin, tissue blocks the preparation, the scanner misses the distal contact, or the bite record is wrong, the final restoration may not fit.
-Domain 1B can test these practical record-quality ideas even when the question does not use advanced software vocabulary.
+Computer-aided design (CAD) workflows are only as good as the digital information fed into them.
+An intraoral scanner or camera does not fix a poorly prepared field.
+If saliva covers the margin, tissue blocks the preparation, the scanner misses the distal contact, or the bite record is wrong, the milled or laboratory restoration may not fit.
+Domain 1B can test these practical record-quality ideas even when the stem never uses advanced software vocabulary.

-The RDA may help prepare the patient, scanner, isolation, retraction, suction, and field as directed by the dentist.
-The RDA may also help capture images or scans when trained and authorized by office procedure and applicable duties.
-The dentist remains responsible for diagnosis, preparation evaluation, design approval, and treatment decisions.
+The RDA may help prepare the patient, scanner tip, isolation, retraction, suction, and field as directed by the dentist, and may assist with or perform capture when trained and authorized within office procedure and allowable duties.
+The dentist remains responsible for diagnosis, evaluating the preparation, approving the design, and all treatment decisions.
+The RDA never independently decides that the margin is acceptable or that the restoration design is final.

-A good CAD record includes more than the prepared tooth.
-It often needs adjacent teeth for contacts, opposing arch information for occlusion, and a bite relationship.
-The record must also be attached to the correct patient and tooth.
-A beautifully captured scan under the wrong patient is a serious record error.
+A good CAD record includes far more than the prepared tooth.
+It typically needs the adjacent teeth for proximal contacts, the opposing arch for occlusion, and a bite relationship so the software can articulate the model.
+The record must also attach to the correct patient and tooth.
+A beautifully captured scan stored under the wrong patient is a serious record error that no design step can repair.

 CAD imaging needWhat can go wrongRDA support step